The Championship play-offs are among the most keenly contested and rewarding games in the English football calendar.

 A place in the Premier League, with its subsequent financial benefits and accompanying prestige, is the prize on offer, but only one team stands to benefit.

-With the race beginning to heat up, Goal brings you everything you need to know about the 2019 Championship play-offs.
+With the latest race now won, Goal brings you everything you need to know about the 2019 Championship play-offs.

 What are the Championship play-offs?